Get coding! It’s Wyndham Coding Champs time!

 Step 3: A winner in each category will be decided based on judging scores.
 If a tie occurs and there is no clear winner, judges will meet to decide on a winner from tied entries.

 Personal information collected for the competition will be stored by Wyndham City Council and used only for the purposes of the Wyndham Coding Champs competition and awards.
-Entries that are accepted to the competition will be shared on the Wyndham Coding Champs Studio on Scratch, and may be shared in the Library, on the Library’s social media and website, and in future promotion and professional development.
-Only information that the entrant shares publicly on Scratch will be shared.
-Information submitted via the competition entry form will not be disclosed to a third party.
+Entries that are accepted to the competition and shortlisted will be shared on the Wyndham Coding Champs Studio on Scratch, and may be shared in the Library, on the Library’s social media and website, and in future promotion and professional development.
+Only information that the entrant shares publicly on Scratch, and entrant’s first name and category will be shared.
+Other information submitted via the competition entry form will not be disclosed to a third party.